 An aldehyde is a chemical that comes under the chemistry branch of science.
 It is a very important chemical in organic chemistry.

-It carries a functional group of CHO attached with R. it is also a functional group on its own known as aldehyde or sometimes it is also termed as formyl group.
+It carries a functional group of CHO attached with R. it is also a functional group on its own known as aldehyde or sometimes called formyl group.

 Comparison Table